Andikazidanef15/Recommender-System-Project/README.md

-# RECOMMENDER SYSTEM PROJECT
+# Recommender System Project
 Create menu's recommendation based on user's preference and user's customer segmentation by using Neural Collaborative Filtering (NCF) [He et al., 2017](https://arxiv.org/abs/1708.05031) and K-Means Clustering
 .
 Due to sensitive information in the dataset, the data used in the recommender/cluster model is not stored in this data folder.

-# API SETUP
+# API Setup
 Follow these steps to run the API code for generating sales and menus recommendation for particular user:
 1. Insert the data (csv format) in the data folder
 2. Install all required packages